 Internal Roller or Coaster Brakes.
 Another nod to high reliability in any and all weather.
 Being internal not only reduces maintenance but keeps them working the same regardless of weather.
 External rim brakes and disc brakes require more maintenance and don’t work as well in wet or snow.

 Many Europeans prefer coaster brakes since that allows them to keep their hands free for carrying lumber, holding their cell phone, or both.
 A coaster brake also has the advantage of no cables to freeze up in winter while roller brakes are hand brakes with cables.
 Options are coaster only, rear coaster plus front roller, or rear and front roller.
-What you choose is personal preference (I prefer coaster only) though folks with weaker hands, seniors in particular, should opt for a coaster brake.
+What you choose is personal preference (I prefer a coaster rear and roller front) though folks with weaker hands, seniors in particular, should include a coaster brake.

 Bell.
 Another legal requirement of all bikes in Europe.
 Bells work better and are more pleasant than “on your left” (and that often causes people to move to their left).